Tips to Prevent Skiing-Related Knee Injuries

 Above: Double leg squats with good form.
-Even though she is driving her hips backwards, she stays balanced over her feet and is not falling backwards.
+Even though she is driving her hips backward, she stays balanced over her feet and is not falling backward.

 Above: Double leg squats with poor form.
-The knees are knocked inwards, and she is driving her knees forward instead of lowering her hips backwards.
+The knees are knocked inwards, and she is driving her knees forward instead of lowering her hips backward.

 Stand on one leg.
-Use a chair or counter to place a hand or few fingers to help you keep your balance at first.
+Place your hand or a few fingers on a chair or counter to help you keep your balance at first.
 Work towards squatting without any help balancing.
 Keep your pelvis level and squat down.
 Just like in the double leg squat, keep your heel on the ground with your foot and knee facing forward.
 Make sure your pelvis is level; that it isn’t dropped down on the leg that is unsupported.
 Do 10-15 repetitions on each leg, and repeat 3 times.